 Another noticeable auditory pattern is a series of high-pitched, staccatoed litanies and erratically-timed interjections that swell the progress of certain sections (in particular the ones that begin “my morning coat” and “arms that are braceleted”).
-Coming as they do after Eliot’s Tiresian assertion “I have known them all already,” these moments of panicked high pitch are clearly being used to create a sonic contrast with the manner in which he authorizes Tiresias to speak (in a regulated, solemn monotone).
+Coming as they do after Eliot’s Tiresian assertion, “I have known them all already,” these moments of panicked high pitch are clearly being used to create a sonic contrast with the manner in which he authorizes Tiresias to speak (in a regulated, solemn monotone).

 The final audible strategy that I’ll note is one of calm, stately, almost metronomic voicings, such as the manner in which he reads “the women come and go, talking of Michelangelo.”
-This soothing lower-register of Eliot’s acts as a steady, hypnotic undercurrent at key moments throughout the recording.
+This soothing lower register of Eliot’s acts as a steady, hypnotic undercurrent at key moments throughout the recording.
 You’ll notice that Eliot resurrects this same becalming tone at the end of “Prufrock,” when “human voices wake us.”
-In some ways, he has prepared us audibly for that textual awakening through his dexterous rendering of the sonic contours of the poem.
+In some ways, like an actual hypnotist of that era, he has prepared us audibly for that textual awakening through his dexterous rendering of the sonic contours of the poem.